oriTid/Car-Rental-Company-Project/README.md

 ***
 ## Installation
-*DB creation*
+##DB creation
 1. Files for creating the DB located in the "DB Creation" folder :        https://github.com/oriTid/CS_Search_project/FINAL/tree/master/DB%20Creat
 2. You have 2 options for creating the DB:
 * Restore CS_Search_DB.bak
 * Execute Script CS_Search_DB.sql on SQL Server
 ***

-*Data Connection setup  in the server*
+##Data Connection setup  in the server
 After DB is created, you will need to update the Data-Connection, in order for the program to work properly.
-***

 * The connection is set in the Web.Config file located in the 04_UIL:
 1. Update *data source* with your SQL server name  : data source=YOUR SQL SERVER NAME
 2. Update *catalog* with the DB name *(if you changed it)*initial catalog=CarRentComp (or you DB name if you change it)

-*Dont forget to update connection string before running the server.*
+##Dont forget to update connection string before running the server.
 ***

-*Angular Environment setup*
+##Angular Environment setup
-First thing first - *Don’t forget NPM Install*
+First thing first - ##Donâ€™t forget NPM Install

 After the *server* is up and running  you can see the port used for communicating.

 1. Navigate to "environment.ts" , located in src folder.
-2. Update the *endpoint parameter* with your local server port etc – 'http:/localhost:XXX'
+2. Update the *endpoint parameter* with your local server port etc â€“ 'http:/localhost:XXX'